yugr/Lalambda/21/feedback.md

   * no prerequisites for basic VS advanced prep courses (so hard to choose)
   * no video recording
   * no freezbee (AAAAAAARGH)
+  * some lectures were missing in "Методички" page (https://drive.google.com/drive/folders/1NSJlC6F0OmPBOZC47QAiWRIS4NF5pXSA)

 What caused problems:
-  * volatile schedule (my talk has been moved despite confirming with organizers the day b4)
+  * volatile schedule (my talk has been moved despite confirming with organizers the day before)